Aharonov-Bohm effect, local field interaction, and Lorentz invariance: Lorentz-invariant field-interaction approach

 \subsection{Construction of the Lagrangian}

 The Lagrangian, $L$, of the system is given by $L=L_e+L_\Phi+L_{\rm int}$, where $L_e$, $L_\Phi$, and $L_{\rm int}$ represent a free charge ($e$), a fluxon ($\Phi$), and their interaction, respectively.
 The self field energies diverge for point particles and are therefore neglected.
 In any case, the self field energy does not affect our analysis.
-The interaction term, $L_{\rm int}=\int {\cal L}_{\rm int} d\mathbf{x}$, is constructed from the following three obvious principles: (1) The Lagrangian density ${\cal L}_{\rm int}$ is invariant under Lorentz transformation and space inversion, (2) linear in field strengths, and (3) $L_{\rm int}$ is reduced to $-eV$, the correct non-relativistic limit for a stationary charge, with the electric scalar potential $V$ generated by the moving fluxon.
-The interaction term is uniquely determined from these constraints as
+The interaction term, $L_{\rm int}=\int {\cal L}_{\rm int} d\mathbf{x}$, is constructed from the following three first principles: (1) The Lagrangian density ${\cal L}_{\rm int}$ is invariant under Lorentz transformation and space inversion, (2) linear in field strengths, and (3) $L_{\rm int}$ is reduced to $-eV$, the correct limit of the stationary charge, with the electric scalar potential $V$ generated by the moving fluxon.
+It is surprising that the interaction Lagrangian is uniquely determined from these constraints as

 where $F_{\mu\nu}^{(e)}$ and $F^{\mu\nu(\Phi)}$ are the electromagnetic field tensors generated by the charge and the fluxon, respectively.
 Eq.~(\ref{eq:Lint}) can also be written in terms of more familiar electric and magnetic fields as